helpshift/helpshift-unity-examples/Helpshift Unity FCM Project/README.md

 	* InitializeFirebase()
 	* OnTokenReceived()
 	* OnMessageReceived()
-* Add example scene to the app "/Assets/Helpshift/Example/HelpshiftExample.unity"
+* Add example scene to the app "/Assets/Helpshift/Example/HelpshiftExample.unity" and attach "Assets/Helpshift/Example/HelpshiftExampleScript.cs" script to the "background_image" object
 * Switch build system for Android build to "Gradle".
 Build the app and run for Android platform.